 - FISU 28th Summer Universiade 2015 Economic Impact on Gwangju, South Korea

 - Economic Impact Study of the IOC on Lausanne and the Lemanic Arc (2007)

 - 55th UIPM (Modern Pentathlon) Senior World Championship in Berlin, Germany, June-July 2015

-- Economic Impact Study of International Sports Organisations in Switzerland, 2014-2020 (will be released in 2021)
+- Economic Impact Study of International Sports Organisations in Switzerland, 2014-2019

 - Economic Impact Study of International Sports Organisations in Switzerland, 2008-2013